 An e-learning company with products for learning difficult STEM knowledge and skills through engaging game-like 3D experiences.
-The company has arisen out of research conducted by Professor Michael Jacobson from the Faculty of Education and Social Work.
+The company has arisen out of research conducted by Professor Michael Jacobson from the Sydney School of Education and Social Work.
 Find out more about Pallas.

 An interactive medical device company to assist lung cancer patients to breathe well, facilitating stable lung tumour motion for accurate radiation delivery during cancer treatment.
 The company was founded by Professor Paul Keall based on his work at the University of Sydney and Stanford University.
 Find out more about Breathe Well.